- If the Netgear router login is not working, it might be due to malware on your PC.

-- Power cycling the electronic devices and routers can be the easiest fix for some problems.
+- Power cycling the electronic devices and routers can be the easiest fix for this type of problem.

 When it comes to wifi routers, Netgear routers are among the best, yet users have experienced issues such as Netgear router login not working.

-In most circumstances, the problem is caused by a user typing the wrong username and password, and the router or connections are not to blame.
+- Wrong login details: In most circumstances, the problem is caused by a user typing the wrong username and password.
+You need to double-check and probably make the password visible while typing.

-What should I do if the Netgear router login is not working?
+How can I fix the Netgear router login if it’s not working?

 - Connect your computer to your router with an Ethernet cable.

 - Visit NETGEAR Support and enter your router’s Model Number or Product Name.